View the new ESA Graduate Student Policy Award Alumni Network page here!

-The GSPA is given to up to three applicants.
-Winners participate in the annual Congressional Visits Day, a two-day event that will be held April 9 - 10, 2014.
+The GSPA is given to to three to five applicants.
+Winners participate in the annual Congressional Visits Day, a two-day event, most recently held April 9 - 10, 2014.
 ESA covers travel and lodging expenses associated with this event for GSPA recipients.
 Awardees also receive a copy of ESA’s policy guide and the opportunity to be interviewed for ESA’s podcast, The Ecologist Goes to Washington and blog.

 ESA is co-organizer of Congressional Visits Day, sponsored by the Biological Ecological Sciences Coalition to promote federal investment in the biological sciences, particularly through the National Science Foundation.
 Participants receive communications training and learn about the federal budget and appropriations process and the political landscape.
 During the second day of the event, participants meet with congressional decision makers to discuss federal support of research and education in the biological sciences.